t3-team/turiyasills-docs-forked/docs/features/smarteval-assess360.md

 ### Question Addition
 Add questions to the test.
 The system supports multiple-choice questions with single or multiple correct answers.
 You can manually input questions or import them from a pre-existing question bank (if available).

+#### Judge0 Compiler Integration
+The **Judge0 compiler** has been integrated into the front-end candidate assessment pages, providing:

+- **Real-time code compilation** and execution within the assessment environment
+- **Support for coding questions** with immediate feedback
+- **Multi-language support** for various programming languages
+- **Interactive coding environment** available in both chat and standard windows
+- **Automated code evaluation** for technical assessments

 ### Answer Options
 For each question, provide the answer options and designate the correct answer(s).